brownieboy/guardian-epub/readme.md

 - Macintosh: Terminal or iTerm
 - Linux: various, check your distro's documentation

-To install the app, the command is:
+To install the app if you have Node installed, the command is:

 ```bash
 npm install -g guardian-epub
 ```

-Note: you also use `npx` to avoid installing the package as a separate step.
-See **NPX Method** section below.
+Note: you can also use `npx` to avoid installing the package as a separate step.
+See **NPX Method** section below

+### Without Node Installed

+Download the binary zip file for your machine time from the Releases section on the right.
+Binaries are available for Windows, Mac (ARM only) and Linux.

+Unzip the zip file to a folder somewhere your machine.
+The executable that you need to run will be in the /bin sub-folder of the folder to which you extracted the zip file.

 ## Running the Package

+### Node Version

 After installation, the command to begin the creation of the Guardian ePub file is: